Ensuring we love, care for and nurture all our children and young people throughout their lives is the most important task we have.

 Proactively released information

-The following documents were proactively released by the Department of the Prime Minister and Cabinet, on behalf of Rt Hon Jacinda Ardern, Minister for Child Poverty Reduction.
+The following documents were proactively released by the Department of the Prime Minister and Cabinet, on behalf of Rt Hon Jacinda Ardern, former Minister for Child Poverty Reduction.

 - Delivering on the Child and Youth Wellbeing Strategy - update on implementation and next steps Issue date: 13 May 2021